convox/docs/docs/application/environment.md

 If the Secrets Manager write fails during promote (for example, an API throttle or a permissions gap), Convox logs a warning and falls back to the default S3 and KMS delivery for that Release.
 The promote still succeeds and your Processes start with the correct environment.
 After three consecutive failures for an App, Convox sends a `rack:warning` event so you can investigate or set `SecretsManagerEnv=No`.
 Because both delivery paths read the same source of truth, switching the parameter off and promoting again returns the App to S3 and KMS delivery with no change to your variables.

-Gen1 apps are unaffected by this parameter.
+Gen1 Apps are unaffected by this parameter.
 They follow a separate promote path that always uses S3 and KMS delivery.

 ## See Also